di98feja/RagnarsRokare/SlaveGreylings/readme.txt

 We hope you find this little mod fun!
 // Barg and Morg

+0.6.1 patch notes:
+Error on wakeup and by building/removing structures fixed.
+Error when moving to removed item/container fixed.

 0.6 patchnotes:
 ##################################
 From the book of Barg: